Exercise is an extra weapon against anxiety and depression (even for children and adolescents) - breaking latest news - Breaking Latest News

 Children and adolescents

 Even in children, increasing moderate to vigorous physical activity can prevent future symptoms of depression.
 In adolescents, more physical activity and less time spent in front of a screen are associated with better mental health, according to numerous studies.
-It is not known what the optimal exercise prescription is in people with depression and the relationship between exercise dose (intensity, frequency and duration) and therapeutic response remains unknown.
+It is not known what the optimal exercise prescription is in people with depression and the relationship between the “dose” of exercise (intensity, frequency and duration) and the “therapeutic response” still remains unknown.

 Difficulty getting started